Gray's Inn: Benchers

-A Bencher, Benchsitter or (formally) Master of the Bench, is a member of Pension, the governing body of the Honourable Society of Gray's Inn.
+A Bencher, Benchsitter or (formally) Master of the Bench is a member of Pension, the governing body of the Honourable Society of Gray's Inn.
 The term originally referred to one who sat on the benches in the main hall of the Inn which were used for dining and during moots, and the term originally had no significance.
-The position of Bencher developed during the 16th century when the Readers, for unknown reasons, decided that some barristers who were not Readers should be afforded the same rights and privileges as those who were, although without a voice in Pension.
+The position of Bencher developed during the 16th century when the Readers, for unknown reasons, decided that some individual barristers who were not Readers should be afforded the same rights and privileges as those who were, although without a voice in Pension.
 This was a rare practice and occurred a total of seven times within the 16th century, the first being Robert Flynt in 1549.
 The next was Nicholas Bacon in 1550, then Edward Stanhope in 1580, who was afforded the privilege because, although a skilled attorney, an illness meant he could never fulfil the duties of a Reader.

 The practice became more common during the 17th century—11 people were made Benchers between 1600 and 1630—and in 1614 one of the Benchers appointed was explicitly allowed to be a member of Pension.
 This became more common, creating a two-rank system in which both Readers and Benchers were members of Pension.
 However far more Readers were appointed than Benchers—50 between 1600 and 1630—and it appeared that Readers would remain the higher rank despite this change.

 The outbreak of the First English Civil War in 1642 marked the end of legal education at the Inns, although Parliament attempted to persuade Readers to continue by threatening them with fines.
 The class of Readers went into decline and Benchers were called as members of Pension instead.
 In 1679 there was the first mass-call of Benchers (22 on one occasion, and 15 on another), with the Benchers paying a fine of 100 marks because they refused to read, and modern Benchers pay a "fine" in a continuation of this tradition.

 Noted Benchers of Gray's Inn include Lord Birkenhead and Francis Bacon.
 Honorary Benchers can also be appointed, although they have no role in Pension, such as Lord Denning, who was appointed in 1979, and Winston Churchill.
 Today there are over 300 Benchers in Gray's Inn, mostly senior barristers and members of the judiciary.